-- The first Technical Report titled Projection of future pensioner household income, analysis based upon the Wealth and Assets Survey dataset, explored what different generations of people who are currently working might earn in retirement.
-It examined their income through the lens of retirement income standards, allowing the findings to be framed in terms of adequacy, and reveal the implications for the quality of life of many people approaching retirement. - The second Technical Report titled Modelling of pension policy options, analysis based upon the Wealth and Assets Survey dataset and PPI individual modelling, expanded on this work by imagining these same people under different policy scenarios proposed by the Pensions and Lifetime Savings Association (PLSA), comparing their Retirement Living Standards (RLS) in each scenario to estimate the improvement these proposals would bring.
-The report also made use of the PPI's Individual Model, to explain the impacts of the policy changes on representative individuals which complemented the population wide statistics. - An update to these two reports were issued, titled Modelling of pension policy options, analysis based upon the Wealth and Assets Survey dataset and PPI individual modelling - updated for 2022 PLSA RLS Update.
-This report reproduced various elements of the previous two, in line with updated PLSA Retirement Living Standards and the most recent triple lock policy, however it did not introduce any new modelling scenarios.
+- The first Technical Report titled Projection of future pensioner household income, analysis based upon the Wealth and Assets Survey dataset,1 explored what different generations of people who are currently working might earn in retirement.
+It examined their income through the lens of retirement income standards, allowing the findings to be framed in terms of adequacy, and reveal the implications for the quality of life of many people approaching retirement. - The second Technical Report titled Modelling of pension policy options, analysis based upon the Wealth and Assets Survey dataset and PPI individual modelling,2 expanded on this work by imagining these same people under different policy scenarios proposed by the Pensions and Lifetime Savings Association (PLSA), comparing their Retirement Living Standards (RLS) in each scenario to estimate the improvement these proposals would bring.
+The report also made use of the PPI's Individual Model, to explain the impacts of the policy changes on representative individuals which complemented the population wide statistics.

 These previous Technical Reports found that large sections of the working population are currently not on track to hit minimum retirement living standards.
 Further, that the second Technical Report found that the PLSA's proposed policy changes, when combined, would bring a significant proportion of those missing the PLSA minimum retirement income standard up to this level.
-The third report, and this report, feed into the PLSA's work as they continue to analyse these findings within the scope of updated RLS levels and economic and political circumstances.
+This report enables the PLSA to ensure that projections remain up to date as they continue to research the impact of policy on the retirement living standards of currently working generations.